kaluzynskirafal0-sudo/Endless-Runner/README.md

 # Endless-Runner
 Simple endless runner about jumping through fences.
-This project was created as part of my learning process using Unity.
-Part of "Create with Code" course.
+This project was created as part of my learning process using Unity (Part of "Create with Code" course).

 Features:
 - Player jumping mechanic